MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/rwa-dotnet-content.md

 ### Test database performance

 Moving an application to the cloud can introduce extra network hops and latency to your database.
 Test for extra hops that the new cloud environment introduces.
-Use on-premises performance metrics as the initial baseline to compare application performance in the cloud.
-Make sure you use the right cloud region to reduce latency.
-Implement connection pooling and the Cache-Aside pattern and optimize database queries.
+Use on-premises performance metrics as the initial baseline to compare performance in the cloud.
+Follow recommendations for [optimizing data performance](/azure/well-architected/performance-efficiency/optimize-data-performance).

 ## Next steps